Standing on a Beach: Release formats

 The album was released on vinyl record, compact disc, audio cassette.

 The vinyl edition is a collection of all 13 of the Cure's commercially released singles up to that point in chronological order.
 "10:15 Saturday Night" was dropped though, possibly because it was only released in France.

 The CD edition features the same tracks as the vinyl edition, but also includes an extra track from four of the band's albums.
 The four songs, although not released as singles, all had music videos made for them.

 The cassette edition features the same tracks as the vinyl edition, but also contains all of the band's B-sides that had not, to that point, received a long-play release.
 This excludes "10:15 Saturday Night" from the "Killing an Arab" single, which was released on the Three Imaginary Boys album, "Plastic Passion" from the "Boys Don't Cry" single, which was released on the Boys Don't Cry album, and the five B-sides from the "Let's Go to Bed", "The Walk" and "The Love Cats" singles, which were released on the Japanese Whispers compilation album.
 However, the B-side "Mr. Pink Eyes" from the 12-inch version of "The Lovecats" was omitted from Japanese Whispers, and so was included on this release.

 These releases were accompanied by a video release, a music video collection titled Staring at the Sea: The Images with the same setlist as the CD version of the album.
-This was released on Betamax and VHS videocassettes, laser disc (US and Japan only), Video CD (China only) and VHD (Japan only).
+This was released on Betamax and VHS videocassettes, LaserDisc (US and Japan only), Video CD (China only) and VHD (Japan only).

 All the B-sides on the cassette edition were also later released on the first disc of the Join the Dots compilation in 2004.

 The album has been certified 2× platinum in the US.